mattporritt/moodle-search_elastic/README.md

 This will start Tika on the host.
 By default the Tika service is available on: `http://localhost:9998`

 ### Enabling File indexing support in Moodle
-Once a Tika service is available the Elasticsearch plugin in Moodle needs to be configure for file indexing support.<br/>
+Once a Tika service is available the Elasticsearch plugin in Moodle needs to be configured for file indexing support.<br/>
 Assuming you have already followed the basic installation steps, to enable file indexing support:

 1. Configure the Elasticsearch plugin at: *Site administration > Plugins > Search > Elastic*